fkromer/eswp3/design_patterns.rst

 Round Robin Pattern
 -------------------

+:Implementation example: C - Two tasks (monitor, display) are scheduled with time-controlled preemption (Douglass 2002, chapter 5.8.8).

 Single Event Receptor Pattern
 -----------------------------

 Handling of asynchronous or synchonous events from a single event server using one event receptor for all events (single event receptor finite state machine).

+:Pattern dependences:

+* Asynchronous version -> Queueing Pattern
+* Synchronous version -> Guarded Call Pattern

+:Implementation examples: C - Tokenizer for strings holding floating point numbers implemented as asynchronous and as synchronous event handling state machine in C (Douglass 2011, chapter 5.3.8).

 Singleton Pattern
 -----------------

 Ensures that only one instance of a class may be created.

+:Variant "Borg singleton": Uses a shared state to ensure that successors of a singleton class are also singletons.

+:Implementation example: Python - Abstract but running example of a singleton.
+(Zlobin 2013, chapter "A classic singleton")

+:Implementation example: Python - Borg singleton implements a shared resource (to store images) and a set of URLs which are accessed by 2 threads which fetch images of the URLs and stores them (Zlobin 2013, chapter "2.
+Creating Only One Object with the Singleton Pattern", subchapter "Implementation in Python")

 State Pattern
 -------------